andreujuanc/AutoProc/README.md

 As you can see, only P_X_Y named stored procedures can be executed.
 This will prevent execution of those not planned to.

-`myapp` in the url is just a string that is passed around and can be useful specially when dealing with multiple database apps.
+`myapp` in the url is just a string that is passed around and can be useful specially when dealing with multiple database or multitenant apps.
 Data is passed by posting a body or via querystring.

 ## Options